 What classes will I take?

 As an undergraduate at Harvard, you will take the courses required for your degree.
-At Berklee, you will take private instruction on your principal instrument.
-In addition, you will take ensembles at either Berklee or Harvard, and you will complete courses at Berklee by advisement, depending on your master’s program of interest, so that you are prepared for your graduate studies.
+At Berklee, you will take private instruction on your principal instrument and choose to focus in one of three tracks (login required): performance, production, or music business.
+In addition, you will take ensembles at either Berklee or Harvard, and you will complete courses at Berklee by advisement, depending on your master’s degree program of interest, so that you are prepared for your graduate studies.
 You can read more about the curriculum at Harvard’s Department of Music and at Berklee’s dual degree program pages.

 Will I have an orientation at Berklee?